 ** UPDATED post – ‘How much money does an architect make‘ from November 28, 2011 **

 How much money do I make?
 I never get asked this question even though people are probably curious.
 There is a perception from the general public (at least those that I run across) that architects make a lot of money.
-There is also the perception from within the younger members of architectural community that think architects don’t make enough.
+There is also the perception from within the younger members of the architectural community that think architects don’t make enough.
 Both of these perceptions are irritating to me because it removes some really basic considerations from the criteria one should know in order to provide a qualified answer.

 Are you any good at what you do?